Substance Abuse Resources in Wilmington Drug Rehab, Alcohol Rehab & Detox

 Alcohol & Drug Rehab Centers in Wilmington, North Carolina

 The fact that you are reading this means you have already taken a huge step toward your recovery.
 You recognize that drugs or alcohol are a problem in your life, and you want to do something about it.
 This realization takes a lot of courage and involves a lot of self-understanding.
-You have already begun your treatment.
 The next step is to find the resources you need.
 Understanding the different levels of help available will allow you to move forward.
-Based on your addiction history, you can choose the right kind of alcohol or drug rehab center in Wilmington, NC.
+Based on your addiction history, you can choose the right kind of alcohol or drug rehab center in Wilmington.
 Some people require inpatient treatment, while others do better with outpatient.
 Some need medically assisted detoxification, and others do not.
 The path to recovery will be different for everyone.

 Wilmington Residential Treatment Programs